atsign-foundation/docs.atsign.com/content/docs/reference/cram.md

 In the [atProtocol](/atplatform/specification), CRAM is a verb.

-The cram verb is used to boostrap authenticate one's own self as an owner of a Secondary Server.
+The cram verb is used to bootstrap authenticate one's own self as an owner of a Secondary Server.
 It is intended to be used once until a set of PKI keys are cut on the owner's mobile device and from then on we use the pkam verb.

 The following regex represents the syntax of the cram verb: `r'^cram:(?<digest>.+$)'`